-Because of the overall length of the chronology, I’ve separated it into several smaller chronologies, covering specific segments of his life, They will be posted separately over the next couple of months.
+Because of the overall length of the chronology, I’ve separated it into several smaller chronologies, covering specific segments of his life.

 - Ezra Taft Benson chronology: Secretary of Agriculture